 Once the new Building 201 is functioning, VA proposes to perform seismic strengthening and renovation actions to Building 81.
 The activity would consist of structural and soft seismic upgrades and a complete interior remodel to support remaining services and additional programmed space related to increased patient visits.
+Exterior architectural improvements would include a raised covered plaza, an open landscaped courtyard with two separate covered walkways to the main entrance and the Women's Clinic entrance, one covered walkway between the vehicle drop-off zone and new main entry, and repairs to roofing and façade elements (that is, windows, surface materials, and coatings) of non-historic additions, including Building 81AC, the pharmacy, stairwells, and the north middle wing two-story extension.
 The resulting exterior finishes of Building 81 would be consistent with the existing finish.